justinchoi001/operations-qa/documentation/Installing Watir.md

 ```

 ##Installing Watir-Webdriver and Watir-Scroll
-Finally, it's time to install Watir-webdriver- which is actually a gem!
+Finally, it's time to install Watir-webdriver, which is actually a gem!
 To install this, type:
 ``` html
 gem install watir-webdriver
 ```